Erin McLeod: Tattoos

 In addition to the quote, she had the Roman numeral "V" above the quote near the crevice of her elbow.
 While the "V" was meant to represent the five members of her immediate family, she had the tattoo covered up in early 2014.
 In its place is a black rectangle with the words "keep going" inscribed inside.
 At the same time, she had teal zigzag lines inked around her entire right forearm, surrounding the Washington Irving quote, a large owl wrapped around her arm, and script around her wrist, the latter two of which she got right after the 2012 Summer Olympics.

 McLeod has the Roman numerals "X X IX" tattooed down the back of her neck, representing the 29th Olympiad.
-McLeod and Masar have matching tattoos, which they received in the summer of 2015 following their wedding.
+McLeod and ex-wife Masar have matching tattoos, which they received in the summer of 2015 following their wedding.
 The tattoo is simply composed of the word "one" located on the side of her ring finger.